What Fault Grounds Can Be Used To File For Bed And Board Divorce?

 There are two types of divorces recognized under our jurisdiction.
 The first one is called absolute divorce, which results to the complete dissolution of the marriage.
 The second one is a divorce from bed and board, which amounts to legal separation but the marital contract between the spouses subsist.
-In this article, we will focus on the details concerning the second type of divorce.

 In order for an action for divorce from bed and board to commence, it is important that the party filing the case must have a valid cause of action that must be composed of one of the faults provided under the law.
 Being a fault-based action, it can only be instituted when the other spouse has injured the filing party.
 Usually, the purpose for this type of divorce is to send out the offending party out from the conjugal dwelling, family home or common residence of the family.
 When it comes to filing the second type of divorce, the petition must be verified and there must be an allegation of residency.